Line Chart¶

 }

 Adding horizontal lines.
-Within the charts attribute, define the attribute hlines, with the datachart.typings.HLinePlotAttrs typing, which is either a dict or a List[dict] where each dictionary contains some of the following attributes:
+Use the hlines argument with the datachart.typings.HLinePlotAttrs typing, which is either a dict or a List[dict] where each dictionary contains some of the following attributes:

 {